upryzing/clerotri/docs/user/privacy.md

 Clerotri doesn't currently support account deletion, though this is planned for a future update.

 - If you're using `revolt.chat` (the default instance), see their account deletion guide [here](https://support.revolt.chat/kb/account/deleting-your-account), or their partial data deletion guide [here](https://support.revolt.chat/kb/account/partial-deletion-pii).
-- if you're using another instance, please contact the instance's operators for more information.
+- If you're using another instance, please contact the instance's operators for more information.

 ## Analytics